ZZP12/SEML/README.md

 (v1.1) pkg> add https://github.com/ZZP12/SEML.jl.git
 ```

-To delete the JuPOETs package use the command:
+To delete the SEML package use the command:

 ```
 ]